Location: Bike Room of Davidson-Wilson. We’re along Dickinson Walk, directly across from the Baird-McClintock front entrance!

 Contact: Center for Sustainability Education at firstname.lastname@example.org

-Please stop by if you’d like to volunteer, learn to fix your bike, tune up your ride, or just hang out!
+Join our group on Facebook for updates on what we’re up to each semester.
+And please stop by if you’d like to volunteer, learn to fix your bike, tune up your ride, or just hang out!

 The Handlebar is an on-campus teaching bike repair co-op that was created by the Dickinson Community, for the Dickinson Community.
 The vision became a reality after joint efforts by the Center for Sustainability Education (CSE) and the Dickinson Idea Fund.
 Now operated by CSE interns and student and staff volunteers, The Handlebar services members of the Dickinson College community, aiming to increase bicycle use, repair services, and bike-related knowledge on campus.
 The co-op believes in equitable access, affordability, and a strong sense of community.
 The Handlebar increases social and environmental consciousness through hands-on learning, networking, and teaching.
-Our reuse (Handlebar Swap Shop) and recycle (Green Bikes Program) practices also support the College’s Sustainability initiative.
+Our reuse (Handlebar Bike Coop) and recycle (Green Bikes Program) practices also support the College’s Sustainability initiative.
 Scan the events page to stay updated on events hosted by The Handlebar, including volunteer training sessions.

 Faculty, staff & students of Dickinson are always welcomed to be Handlebar users!